McMCCRU/minisatip-gx/README.md

 	* The format is: ADAPTER1:PIN,ADAPTER2-ADAPTER4
 			* eg : 0,2-3

+* -c --multiple-pmt adapter_list:maximum_number_of_channels_supported: Enable 2 PMTs inside of the same CAPMT to double the number of decrypted channels
+	* The format is: ADAPTER1:MAX_CHANNELS[-CAID1[-CAID2]...,ADAPTER2:MAX_CHANNELS[-CAID3[-CAID4]...]
+			* eg : 0:1-100
+The DDCI adapters 0 will support maximum of 1 CAPMT (2 channels) and will use CAID1.
+If CAID is not specified it will use CAMs CAIDs
+Official CAMs support 1 or 2 channels, with this option this is extended to 2 or 4 By default every CAM supports 4 channels

 GXAPI
 -----
 * -A --ts-config mapping_num: set a 5-bit mask in decimal. (default: 0)
 	* bit 0   - 0 - TS parallel interface, 1 - TS serial interface
 	* bit 1   - select TS; 0 - FRONTEND, 1 - OTHER
-	* bit 2-3 - input TS; 0 - DEMUX_TS1, 1 - DEMUX_TS2, 2 - DEMUX_TS3
+	* bit 2-3 - input TS; 0 - DEMUX_TS1, 1 - DEMUX_TS2, 2 - DEMUX_TS3,
 	*           3 - DEMUX_SDRAM
 	* eg: -A 5, set TS serial and DEMUX_TS2
 	* bit 5   - use for Combo receiver (16 + 4 bits)
 	* eg: -A 21, (16 + 5), set TS serial and DEMUX_TS2 for external demod

-* -8 --no-dvr-verify ignore check work DVR socket.
+* -Q --no-dvr-verify ignore check work DVR socket.

 How to compile:
 ------